nicolassaganias/flapp/README.md

 # Flapp

-This Bluetooth Low Energy (BLE) App is responsible of gathering data values from different arduino-based sensors.
+This Bluetooth Low Energy (BLE) App is responsible of gathering data values from different esp32-based sensor devices.
-At the moment the app is designed for it to communicate with 5 types of water-sensing sensors:
+At the moment the app is designed for it to communicate with 6 types of water-sensing electronic sensors:
 ```
-pH Sensor
+pH
-EC Sensor
+EC
+ORP
-Pressure Sensor
+Pressure
-Weight Sensor (digital scales with RS232 or analog output)
+Weight  (digital scales with RS232 or analog output)
-Temperature Sensor
+Temperature
 ```
 All this sensors can be connected at the same time and after finishing the experiment, be sent in .csv format to any e-mail address or saved in the internal mobile phone/tablet memory.